Krushnatawri18/My-Learnings/16-js-intermediate-I/js intermediate-I notes.md

 ```

 ### `Filter`
-- Returns a new array containing elements which pass certain certain provided by function.
+- Returns a new array containing elements which pass certain criteria provided by function.
 - Skips empty slots.
 - Does not change the original array.
 ```js